Student Journalist

 Development Operations Officer

-Leadership Institute is hiring Development Operations Officers, crucial members of the Development team who raise and processes millions of dollars in donations every year.
+Leadership Institute is hiring a Development Operations Officer, a crucial member of the Development team who raises and processes millions of dollars in donations every year.

 This is the ideal position for anyone looking to begin a career in fundraising.
-The skills and knowledge learned in this position create a strong foundation to propel someone into the many kinds of fundraising careers.
+The skills and knowledge learned in this position create a strong foundation to propel someone into the many kinds of fundraising and conservative movement careers.

 Your day-to-day responsibilities include:

-• Caging hundreds of donations sent to LI daily.
+• Caging hundreds of donations sent to Leadership Institute daily.

-• Maintaining data hygiene within the entire LI donor base, which consists of over 100k active donors.
+• Maintaining data hygiene within the entire LI donor base, which consists of tens of thousands active donors.

 • Processing donor correspondence and promptly communicating said correspondence to essential team members.